vpinball/pinmame/src/p2k/README.md

 Each has a set of its own so it is addressable without the knob.
 Only `rfm_080` needs files of its own; `rfm_010` and `swep1_040` are their parent's Prism chips with the update package left out, so we load them straight from the parent set.

+**The later loaders check that the update belongs to the game; V3.2 does not yet.** Put an update for another game id on a card and V3.5 (Episode I) prints `[ UPDATE MISMATCH ]` and falls through to the non-update path, starting their own ROM copy instead.
+V3.2 (RFM r1) has no such check at all - Episode I 1.50's update runs on the RFM card, four components validated, XINA 1.19, no Fatals.
+Only worth knowing if you go looking: it means a foreign update boots on exactly one card and is refused by every card new enough to look.

 `rfm_080`/r2 has a set of its own, filed as a clone of `rfm_160` like every other version - r2 bank 0, no update region.
 Only `u100`/`u101` are actually rev. 2 - the MAME set carries no other